ICE Mortgage Technology Scripting Objects Reference

 }

 Sample code provided to use Print button to print a PDF or JPG file.
+This method returns immediately and does not wait for print operation to complete.

 async function btnPrint_click(ctrl) {